MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-move-device-admin-work-profile.md

 ## Troubleshooting

-The [end user flow to move to new device management setup](https://docs.microsoft.com/mem/intune/user-help/move-to-new-device-management-setup.md) guides users through unenrolling from device administrator management and getting set up with work profile management.
+The [end user flow to move to new device management setup](../user-help/move-to-new-device-management-setup.md) guides users through unenrolling from device administrator management and getting set up with work profile management.
 Users must have [Android device administrator enrolled devices](android-enroll-device-administrator.md) with Android Company Portal version 5.0.4720.0 or later.

 ### User sees an error after tapping Resolve
 If users see an error after tapping the **Resolve** button, it's likely because of one of these reasons:
 - Work profile enrollment isn't set up correctly (either an Android Enterprise account isn't connected or enrollment restrictions are set to block work profile enrollment).
-- The device is running Android 4.4 or earlier, which doesn’t support work profile enrollment.
+- The device is running Android 4.4 or earlier, which doesn't support work profile enrollment.
-- The device manufacturer doesn’t support work profile enrollment on the device model.
+- The device manufacturer doesn't support work profile enrollment on the device model.

 ### Resolve button doesn't appear on the user's device
 The **Resolve** button won't appear on the user's device if the user enrolls into device administrator management after they've been targeted with the device compliance policy explained above.